Mauro-Rizzi/FileOutUtility/README.md

 Note: If you haven't used fileOut before with this instance of FileOutUtility the default location will be the smallTalkImage path, just like with the current implementation of fileOut.

-## Note: As of 18/11/2020 work on this repo will no longer continue.
-I will be working on [a new repo](https://github.com/Mauro-Rizzi/FileOutRework) that will directly implement the behaviour of this class to base system classes.